Cruise safety guide: how to have a smoother cruise vacation

 From overseas medical emergencies to helping travelers deal with natural disasters, cancellations, and crime, we’ve seen it all — and our best cruise safety advice starts with cruise travel insurance.

 Before you travel and while you’re on your cruise, our global team of travel experts puts your safety and wellbeing first.
-With 24/7 emergency assistance, we’re by your side when you need us most.
+With 24/7 emergency assistance included on all our plans, our assistance provider is by your side when you need them most.

 Plus, our Travelex travel insurance can help reimburse you for the costs of medical emergencies, travel delays, cancellations, lost or stolen luggage, and more.
-You can even customize our Travel Select plan to include coverage for adventure sports if you’re planning to try them on your cruise vacation.
+You can even customize most of our plans to include coverage for adventure sports if you’re planning to try them on your cruise vacation.
 And with our Travel On app, you not only have the convenience of your coverage details on hand, but also updates on your cruise safety with real-time security alerts, destination risk ratings, and more.

 Ready to protect your cruise trip with our Travelex team?